 As an Optometrist, we see one major mis-conception on a regular basis every August and September.
 What is that you ask?
 Vision screenings received at elementary school are the same thing as an eye exam.
 This could not be further from the truth.
 Vision screenings at school and at the pediatrician’s ofﬁce are very important, but they are not a substitute for a comprehensive eye examination performed by a trained eye specialist.
 Optometrists examine children and infants in a manner to ensure proper visual development during those critical years.
-According to the American Optometric Association (AOA), all children should have their eyes examined at 6 months of age, at 3 years of age, and again at the start of school.
+According to the American Optometric Association (AOA), all children should have their eyes examined at 6 months of age, at 3 years of age, and again at the start of each school year.

 Our ofﬁce is kid-friendly and we would love to see your little ones—from elementary-school kids to teens!
 Schedule a pediatric eye exam with our team today.

 For some children, they don’t know that their experiencing vision problems!
 Young people with vision problems are often unaware that not everyone sees the way that they do and that it is possible to have much more comfortable and clearer vision.
 Children, especially under five, cannot articulate to Mom and Dad that everything they see is blurry.
 They think Mom and Dad see the trees as big green blobs as well!
 Children with uncorrected vision disorders can face many obstacles both academically, athletically, and socially.
 Our goal is to give your children the tools to reach their highest potential.